 Ultratronik Vertriebs GmbH

-Dornierstraße 9, 82205 Gilching, Germany
+82205 Gilching, Deutschland

-You can contact the data protection officer at:
+You can reach the data protection officer as follows:

-- Personal data
+1. Personal data

-- Data subject
+2. Data subject

-Processing means any operation or set of operations which is performed on personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-- Restriction of processing
+4. Restriction to processing